Best Fitness Gifts for Men in 2022: Expert Advice

-Finding the best fitness gifts for men can be a challenge, but with working out at home becoming the norm for more and more people, stocking up on home fitness gear is a great way to spoil a fitness-lover.
+Finding the best fitness gifts for men can be a challenge, but with working out at home becoming the norm for more and more people, stocking up on home fitness gear is a great way to spoil a fitness lover.

-Whether your target works out in a garage or spare room, there is an overwhelming amount of gear out there, like space-saving adjustable dumbbells and speed ropes to punching bags, kettlebells, and rowing machines.
+Whether your target works out in a garage or spare room, there is an overwhelming amount of fitness tech and gear out there, like space-saving adjustable dumbbells and speed ropes to punching bags, kettlebells, and rowing machines.
 Even though they’ve been harder to find lately, there is still a variety of great options on the market.

 In addition to tools to help them work out, recovery aids are also excellent gifts for sporty guys.
 These can be as complex as percussion massagers and e-stim units or as simple as foam rollers and lacrosse balls.
-Recovery tools are an excellent way to ease soreness and speed up recovery between workouts.
+Recovery tools are an excellent way to ease sore muscles and speed up recovery between workouts.
 They go a long way to prevent overuse injuries like tennis elbow, shoulder pain, and tendonitis.

 We paired our in-house tester’s extensive health and human fitness background with hands-on experimentation and quality research.
 We scoured the internet and spent countless hours in the gym, on the road, and recovering at home to find the best fitness gifts for men.